|White, cream, golden, tan, brown

 Many of the health conditions that your pup has a possibility of inheriting come from the Bulldog parent.
-If they have the shorter, more smushed-in faces, they are more prone to suffer from eating and digestive disorders.
+If they have shorter, more smushed-in faces, they are more prone to suffer from eating and digestive disorders.
 Breeding with another kind of dog who doesn’t have this problem, such as a Golden Retriever, is meant to alleviate common physical stresses.

 From the Golden Retriever lineage, there is a greater likelihood of your pup getting diagnosed with cancer.
 Cancer is common in this breed, with around 60% of Golden Retrievers being diagnosed at some point in their lives.
-Keeping up vet appointments helps recognize and treat any potential illness as early as possible.
+Keeping up with vet appointments helps recognize and treat any potential illness as early as possible.

 If your pup has the skin and coat of an English Bulldog, be aware that they do not control their temperatures well and shouldn’t be left out in the cold or the heat.
 Left in hot weather, they have a high chance of suffering from heatstroke.